dustywhite7/Econ8310/SlidesCode/1 - Review.md

 ```

-We use the ==help== function to get information about an object or function.
+We use the `help` function to get information about an object or function.

 ```python
 dir(pd.read_excel)
 ```

-The ==dir== function will allow you to view all methods associated with a given object or function.
+The `dir` function will allow you to view all methods associated with a given object or function.

 ---

 ### For lab today

 Form a group (of 3-4 people).
-Work together to write a function that can take an arbitrary Data Frame (imported via ==pandas==), and print an OLS Regression table.
+Work together to write a function that can take an arbitrary Data Frame (imported via `pandas` and print an OLS Regression table.

 hint:
 ```python